norio6199/react-flexible-usestate/README.md

-# Guide for react-flexible-usestate
+# Guide for react-hooks-useFullStates

-React library for managing multiple states in an immutable and flexible.
+React library for managing multiple states in an immutable and useful.
-Here is [sample code](https://github.com/norio6199/react-flexible-usestate/blob/main/example/index.tsx) for react-flexible-usestate.
+Here is [sample code](https://github.com/norio6199/react-hooks-useFullStates/blob/main/example/index.tsx) for react-hooks-useFullStates.

-## Why need react-flexible-usestate
+## Why need

 ```ts
 // we have to manage lots of states in our app.